KillingSpark/rustysd/Readme.md

 # rustysd
 Rustysd is a service manager that tries to replicate systemd behaviour for a subset of the configuration possibilities.
-It focuses on the core functionality of a service manager.
+It focuses on the core functionality of a service manager, not requiring to be PID1 (aka init process).

 ## Will this replace systemd?
 TLDR: No, rustysd is no dedicated replacement.
 It is an opportunity for the niches where systemd could not get it's foot down to profit (more easily) from the